aefty/SQUIC_Pkg_R/README.md

 ### Sparse Quadratic Inverse Covariance Estimation

-This is the SQUIC algorithm, made available as a Python package.
+This is the SQUIC algorithm, made available as an R package.
 SQUIC tackles the statistical problem of estimating large sparse inverse covariance matrices.
 This estimation poses an ubiquitous problem that arises in many applications e.g. coming from the fields mathematical finance, geology and health.
 SQUIC belongs to the class of second-order L1-regularized Gaussian maximum likelihood methods and is especially suitable for high-dimensional datasets with limited number of samples.
 For further details please see the listed references.

 ### Installation